A search for successful and choked jets in nearby broad-lined Type Ic supernovae: Multi-wavelength analysis

 Here, we constrain the physical properties of the radio-emitting ejecta of the SNe for which we have radio detections (not associated with host galaxy light), within the synchrotron self-absorption (SSA) model for radio SNe \citep{1998ApJ...499..810C}.
 In this model, the measured radio peak frequency and flux provide estimates of the emitting region's size (and hence velocity), as well as the progenitor's mass-loss rate.
 Starting from Equations (11) and (13) of \citet{1998ApJ...499..810C}:

-where $\alpha \approx 1$ is the ratio of relativistic electron energy density to magnetic energy density, $F_p$ is the flux density at the SSA peak, $\nu_p$ is the SSA frequency, and $R/\eta$ is the thickness of the radiating electron shell.
-The normalization of this equation depends weakly on $p$; we adopt $p \approx 3$ for the electron energy distribution.
+where $\alpha \approx 1$ is the ratio of relativistic electron energy density to magnetic energy density, $F_p$ is the flux density at the SSA peak, $\nu_p$ is the SSA frequency, and $R/\eta$ is the thickness of the radiating electron shell, with $\eta \equiv f^{-1}$ the inverse of the filling factor $f$ of the synchrotron-emitting region \citep{1998ApJ...499..810C,2005ApJ...621..908S}.

 By setting $R_p \approx \nu_s t_p$ in Equation~\ref{eq 3}, and using $L_p \approx 4 \pi d_L^2 F_p$, we derive: